WebAssembly/spec/md-proto/WebAssembly.md

  - a *return list*, which is also an [array] of [types].

 **Validation:**
- - Each return list is checked to contain at most one element.
+ - Each return list is required to contain at most one element.

 > In the future, this section may contain other forms of type entries as well, and support for function signatures with multiple return types.